The UK Wants To Remain In The EU’s Trade Deals During The Transition Phase After Brexit

 Michel Barnier, the EU’s chief Brexit negotiator, warned before Christmas that, legally speaking, once the UK stops being a member of the EU in March 2019 it will no longer be covered by the EU’s approximately 750 agreements.

-Remaining party to the EU’s existing agreements during the interim phase would effectively give Britain more time to deal with replicating the arrangements – and, government sources point out, would also mean that businesses and public services would only have to plan for one set of changes in the relationship between the UK and the EU as aspired to by prime minister Theresa May in her Florence speech.
+Remaining party to the EU’s existing agreements during the interim phase would effectively give Britain more time to deal with replicating the arrangements – and, government sources point out, would also mean that businesses and public services would only have to plan for one set of changes in the relationship between the UK and the EU, as aspired to by prime minister Theresa May in her speech in Florence last September.

 Trade experts believe this path is more feasible than trying to replicate the agreements over the next 14 months.

 “This is a sensible approach.
-The idea that we would have all 40 or so agreements replicated and ready to go in time for March 30 was always little more than a Ministerial pipe-dream,” Sam Lowe, Research Fellow at the Centre for European Reform, told BuzzFeed News.
+The idea that we would have all 40 or so agreements replicated and ready to go in time for March 30 was always little more than a ministerial pipe-dream,” Sam Lowe, research fellow at the Centre for European Reform, told BuzzFeed News.

 Lowe added: “While convincing the EU that assisting the UK in carrying these over through the transition is of mutual interest will not be easy, it is the only option available to the UK.”

-Government officials would not be drawn into the the UK’s negotiating objectives for the transition period, but a DIT spokeswoman said: “The government is committed to securing continuity in its current trade and investment relationships, including those covered by our membership of the EU, so we can provide certainty and stability for our businesses, consumers and trading partners.
+Government officials would not be drawn on the UK’s negotiating objectives for the transition period, but a DIT spokeswoman said: “The government is committed to securing continuity in its current trade and investment relationships, including those covered by our membership of the EU, so we can provide certainty and stability for our businesses, consumers, and trading partners.

-“Discussions with trading partners will take account of the UK-EU negotiations on an implementation period.
-The reactions from our partner countries have so far been positive, and we will continue to consider each EU trade agreement on a case by case basis.”
+“Discussions with trading partners will take account of the UK–EU negotiations on an implementation period.
+The reactions from our partner countries have so far been positive, and we will continue to consider each EU trade agreement on a case-by-case basis.”

 Retaining participation within the EU’s existing arrangements after 2019 will, however, not be straightforward.